Karen’s Rhubarb Vanilla Bean Jam

 These vibrant pink to crimson stalks are tart with a flavor all their own.

 I find the taste to be intoxicating.

-Easy to make – stir up chopped rhubarb and apple in a large non pot; add lemon juice, sugar, water and vanilla bean.
+Easy to make – stir up chopped rhubarb and apple in a large non-reactive pot; add lemon juice, sugar, water and vanilla bean.